 Not only with search engines but with potential customers.
 Which, in my view, is even more important.
 Shallow brochureware “websites” rarely instill the confidence to product any tangible results.

 Too many create pages that are filled with sales-pitchy blah-blah-blah.
 And way too many !!!!!!!!s.
 Boring stuff that folks won’t read.
 Not link worthy.

 Some write what they think the need to say in a non-personal unemotional manner.
 Readers cannot relate to that type of content.
 Don’t make them wonder if there is a living breathing human being behind your website.

 Others write articles that are shallow in purpose and do not teach or guide readers on anything of benefit.
 Here again, not link worthy.

-Then there are those who post other author's articles on their site -- not unique enough to link to because they are probably on other sites as well.
-Plus the "big g" (small caps intentional) blogged about decay and fall of guest blogging.
+Most of the submitted guest posts were not unique enough to link to because similar articles are already on other sites as well.
+By the way, years ago Google blogged about decay and fall of guest blogging.

 Truly link worthy content is not cookie-cutter content.
 That is exactly why one-way inbound links indicate to search engines that the content that is being linked to has value.
-Try to manipulate that and you will get whacked.
-Link worthy content is not something you can easily dish out -- that is why certain Blogs (not every Blog) are so popular.
+Because those links are not handed out easily.

 Once your content is buffed and shined, share it on Twitter, LinkedIn and Facebook (at least).
 Then share it again.
-Yep, having a Website that gets found means you need to be a social butterfly.
-And not just auto-posting -- you need to actually be social!
+Yep, having a website that gets found means you need to be a social butterfly.
+And not just auto-posting — you need to actually be social.

 You’ll get more inbound links, improve rankings, you’ll build trust and grow your market over time.
-No way around this folks, so what are you waiting for -- Chop-Chop!
+No way around this, so what are you waiting for?
+Chop-Chop!